 If you’re willing to pay $25 a month at Mint, it might make more sense to splurge on its highest-tier plan, which comes with a much more substantial data allotment: 12GB at 4G LTE speeds.
 And data service isn’t cut off after you reach that threshold; it’s just slower.
 This is true for many of the plans we surveyed, which means even heavy users might be able to make do with more limited data if a super-fast connection is not an absolute priority.
 Just know that, should you decide that you do need a few more gigs of high-speed service, add-on 4G LTE data frequently sells at a premium.
 At Mint, an extra 1GB costs $10 (and, remember, the entire plan with 3GB of data costs only $15).

-At US Mobile, users opting for an unlimited plan have a choice of three data speeds: standard (1 Mbps), fast (5 Mbps), and “ludicrous” (up to 150 Mbps).
+At US Mobile, users opting for an unlimited plan have a choice of two data speeds: fast (5 Mbps) and “ludicrous” (200+ Mbps).
 Prices increase along with speed, and the company suggests that average data consumers who don’t download huge amounts of video content should be content with the “fast” plan, which is good enough for basic surfing, social media use, and watching video.

 For users who need constant access to an internet connection, most carriers offer the option to use a phone as a mobile hotspot, although some extend this privilege only with certain plans or for an additional fee.
 Some hotspots draw from plan data, and others come with their own allocation of gigabytes.